Learn to play the piano from your Heart

 Throughout their program, they are encouraged to let me know what pieces they would love to learn to play (and we discuss how to incorporate them in their learning), as well as being guided by my experience as their teacher mentor.

-Each week we build on what they have learnt, gradually adding layer upon layer of skill and understanding.
+Each week we build on what they have learned, gradually adding layer upon layer of skill and understanding.
 An example of this is when they are about to learn a new piece.
 I ask them to look at it carefully through to the end, to see what patterns there are and what might be tricky for them.
 This is about building good habits, and also about developing their musical vocabulary and over time their confidence.

 “What are you doing well and what could you improve?”.